duckduckgo/privacy-configuration/.github/pull_request_template.md

 - [ ] I have referenced the URL of this PR as the "reason" value for the exception (where applicable).
+- [ ] This change is a speculative mitigation to fix reported breakage.

 #### Reference